 What Is a Fat Transfer Breast Augmentation?

-A fat transfer breast augmentation is a surgical cosmetic procedure that increases the size of the breasts by removing fat from other areas of the body and inserting it into the breast tissue.2
+A fat transfer, or fat grafting, breast augmentation is a surgical cosmetic procedure that increases the size of the breasts by removing fat from other areas of the body through liposuction and inserting it into the breast tissue.2

 Where is the fat removed from?

-Fat used for a fat transfer breast augmentation can be gathered from multiple areas on the body.
-An individual's overall body composition as well as desired areas for fat removal can be taken into consideration.3 Some of the most common areas include:3
+Fat used for fat transfer breast augmentation can be gathered from various areas of the body.
+An individual's overall body composition, as well as desired areas for fat removal, can be taken into consideration.2

 - Arms